2017 TIMPANI Toy Study

 The Center for Early Childhood Education has a keen interest in studying how young children play.
 While there is much research on children’s play, few studies have looked at how children interact with toys in their play.
 To address this research gap, the Center conducts an annual TIMPANI (Toys that Inspire Mindful Play and Nurture Imagination) Toy Study under the direction of Dr. Jeffrey Trawick-Smith and Julia DeLapp.
 The ongoing empirical study looks at how young children in natural settings play with a variety of toys and identifies toys that best engage children in intellectual, creative, social, and verbal interactions in preschool classrooms.

-The highest-scoring toy for the 2016 study was Plus-Plus® (Midi Size) by Plus-Plus®.
-Learn more about the 2016 study here.
+The highest-scoring toy for the 2017 study was Animal Kingdom Mega Pack Playset by Animal Planet.
+Learn more about the 2017 study here.

 TIMPANI Toy for 2015: Wooden Cash Register